-As far as possible, the implementation avoids splitting numbers at arbitrary bit boundaries, and instead work with word boundaries.
+As far as possible, the implementation avoids splitting numbers at arbitrary bit boundaries, and instead works with word boundaries.

-7.1 Threshold values
+7.1.
+Threshold values.
 All the subquadratic algorithms use quadratic base cases in two ways, in the half-gcd and full-gcd functions.
 The use of GCD-THRESHOLD has already been described in Section 2.
 For the HGCD-style functions, when the input size is below HGCD-THRESHOLD, the functions stop chopping numbers in half, and instead repeatedly chop off two words at a time, using a HGCD function specialized for input size of two words, and producing a transformation matrix with single word elements.
-For the leftto-right algorithms, this is analogous to Lehmer's algorithm.
+For the left-to-right algorithms, this is analogous to Lehmer's algorithm.
 The input size and the thresholds are expressed in number of words, where a word is 32 bits on the architecture used for the evaluation.

 The optimal threshold values depend on the architecture.
 Table 1 gives the thresholds used on an AMD Duron processor.
-These values are tuned automatically to get close to optimal, except the HGCD-THRESHOLD for mpn_sgcd.
-Due to the structure of the code, it is reasonable to set this value to half of the corresponding threshold for mpn_rgcd.
+These values are tuned to get close to optimal.

-7.2 Performance

-Figure 5 shows the running time for inputs ranging from 10 words (320 bits) to 110000 words (3400000 bits), evaluated on an 1.4 GHz AMD Duron (a fairly low-end PC).
+7.2.
+Performance.
+Figure 7 shows the running time for inputs ranging from 10 words (320 bits) to 110000 words (3400000 bits), evaluated on an 1.4 GHz AMD Duron (a fairly low-end PC).
 On this logarithmic scale, all the subquadratic algorithms are very close, and they start to pay off for sizes around 1000 words and larger; at 10000 words, the subquadratic algorithms are about twice as fast as Weber's accelerated GCD algorithm, and for 100000 words they are about 30 times faster.